"(HIS PERFORMANCE) WAS DEFINITELY A HIGHLIGHT OF THE SEMESTER”

 KEYARA FLEECE, MUSIC FACULTY AT GPA INTERNATIONAL SCHOOL, JEONJU, KOREA

 Vernon Snyder has performed collaborative and solo concerts throughout the United States, Korea, Taiwan, and live on radio (Classical King FM Seattle).
-His work includes frequent performances with the vocal duo Duetto and piano four-hands repertoire with the Lin-Snyder Duo.
-Dr. Snyder appears frequently throughout the Los Angeles area as a collaborative pianist, including with artists from the LA Master Chorale and LA Opera, most recently assisting in workshops by maestro Peter Mark and award winning playwright/director Lillian Groag.
+His work includes frequent performances with the vocal duo Duetto and piano four-hands repertoire with the Lin-Snyder Duo, with recent collaborations throughout the Los Angeles area with artists from the LA Master Chorale, LA Opera, as well as in workshops by maestro Peter Mark and award winning playwright/director Lillian Groag.
 As an avid educator, Dr. Snyder has served on the piano faculty at Pomona College, and currently lectures at CSU Pomona.
 Vernon is author of “An Introduction to Music” (Great River Learning, 2017), an interactive digital publication for use in the university classroom.

 "WE ARE EXTREMELY GRATEFUL TO HAVE HOSTED DR. SNYDER HERE AT CHADWICK INTERNATIONAL.
 HIS LECTURE RECITAL WAS ENGAGING AND INFORMATIVE FOR ALL AGES.
 WE LOOK FORWARD TO THE CHANCE TO WORK WITH HIM AGAIN IN THE NEAR FUTURE!”